-- owned or operated by Housing New Zealand Corporation, the Council, a not-for-profit housing entity or a registered community housing provider (under Part 1 of the Housing Restructuring and Tenancy Matters Act 1992), including where one of these parties is in a public/private development relationship to provide mixed tenure housing; and - b. provided to help low and modest income households and other disadvantaged groups to access appropriate and secure housing that is affordable.
+- a. owned or operated by Housing New Zealand Corporation Kāinga Ora Homes and Communities, the Council, a not-for-profit housing entity or a registered community housing provider (under Part 1 of the Housing Restructuring and Tenancy Matters Act 1992), including where one of these parties is in a public/private development relationship to provide mixed tenure housing; and - b. provided to help low and modest income households and other disadvantaged groups to access appropriate and secure housing that is affordable.